Eadgyth/Programming-Editor/README.md

 <br>
 <p>
 PROBLEMS <br>
-1) The undo has a serious problem: when the cursor is placed right after a colored word/character and then enter is pressed undo will erase the content that followed the cursor position in the given line.
+1) The undo has a problem: when the cursor is placed right after a colored word/character and then enter is pressed undo will erase the content that followed the cursor position in the given line.
 Please see class eg.document.TypinhEdit.
 <br>